 Hollywood Boulevard Complete Streets Project

 In May 2013, the City successfully applied for a grant from the Broward Metropolitan Planning Organization (MPO) for a "Complete Streets" project along Hollywood Boulevard from City Hall to Dixie Highway.
 The City was awarded a grant for approximately $7.6 million with the caveat that the design incorporates "Complete Streets" guidelines.
 This project will be Broward County MPO's flagship project and will serve as a model for future County "Complete Streets" endeavors.
+Watch the video below to learn more about the Broward MPO.

 The Project is Underway!